Jomo Kenyatta International Airport

 Jomo Kenyatta International Airport is an international airport serving Nairobi, the capital and largest city of Kenya.
-The other three important international airports in Kenya include Kisumu International Airport, Moi International Airport and Eldoret International Airport.
-Located in the Embakasi suburb 18 km southeast of Nairobi's central business district, the airport has scheduled flights to destinations in over 50 countries.
+It is located in the Embakasi suburb, approximately 18 km southeast of Nairobi city centre.
+The airport has scheduled flights to destinations in over 50 countries.
 Originally named Embakasi Airport, the airport's name was changed in 1978 to honour Jomo Kenyatta, who was Kenya's first president and Prime Minister.
-The airport served over 7 million passengers in 2016, making it the seventh busiest airport in passenger traffic on the continent.
+The airport served over 9 million passengers and over 364,000 tonnes of cargo in 2024, making it the sixth busiest airport in passenger traffic in Africa.
+It is the busiest out of the four international airports in Kenya, the other three international airports being Kisumu International Airport, Eldoret International Airport and Moi International Airport in Mombasa.

 The postal code for Jomo Kenyatta International Airport (JKIA) is 00501.